top of page

 PROGRAMS

-Our programs are designed to accommodate students' talents and needs.
+Our programs are designed to develop students' academic proficiency, foster their gifts in the arts and technology.

-We offer a curriculum in four (4) core subjects; ELA, Math.
-Science, Social Studies; and offer a talent in Dance, Vocal Music, or Computer Technology.
+We offer a curriculum in four (4) core subjects; ELA, Math, Science, Social Studies; plus a choice of talent: Dance, Vocal Music, or Visual Arts.
+We also offer Computer Technology, Spanish Foreign Language, and Social Emotional Learning Classes.

 Ronald R. Edmonds (May 24, 1935 – July 15, 1983) was an American educator, author, and pioneer of effective schools research.